 #3 – Redeemable Shares

 These are the shares, as the name suggests, that can be redeemed by the firm based on certain pre-defined conditions like after a particular duration.
-They are more like an option as the firm may or may not redeem these shares and the shareholders are aware of such a clause beforehand.
-These shares are normally given to employees so that once the employee resigns, these can be bought back most often at the issue price.
+They are more like an option as the firm may or may not redeem these shares, and the shareholders are aware of such a clause beforehand.
+These shares are generally given to employees so that once the employee resigns, these can be bought back most often at the issue price.

 #4 – Non-Voting Shares

 These are like ordinary sharesOrdinary SharesOrdinary Shares are the shares that are issued by the company for the purpose of raising the funds from the public and the private sources for its working.
 Such shares carry voting rights and are shown under owner’s equity in the liability side of the balance sheet of the company. except the fact that there are non-voting rights.
 These are again used by firms to reward their employees and are paid out as a part of their compensation.
 The advantage they provide are the tax benefitsTax BenefitsTax benefits refer to the credit that a business receives on its tax liability for complying with a norm proposed by the government.
 The advantage is either credited back to the company after paying its regular taxation amount or deducted when paying the tax liability in the first place., employee retention without diluting the voting authority.